Understand 100% Chapter 13 Plan, Costs, And Alternatives

 The duration of a Chapter 13 bankruptcy repayment plan can vary depending on the debt you owe and how much you will need to pay off during the program.
 Generally, a structured repayment plan lasts from three to five years.
 However, if you are in a 100% Chapter 13 plan, you may only need to pay for part of the three or five years.

 As long as you continue to meet the requirements of your repayment plan, the court will protect you from debt collection attempts by creditors without permission.
-This means you can complete your repayment plan in a shorter time frame, depending on your financial situation and ability to repay.
+This means you can complete your repayment plan in a shorter time frame, depending on your ability to repay.

 What are the Expenses Associated with a 100% Chapter 13 Repayment Plan?

 Paying off 100% of unsecured creditors in a Chapter 13 plan can be costly.
-In addition to the unsecured creditors, you must pay certain expenses in full within the 100% Chapter 13 plan.
+In addition to the unsecured creditors, you must pay certain expenses in full within the plan.

 The expenses include attorney fees, which are paid throughout the plan, and the trustee's fee for administering the entire program.
-If you have fallen behind on your mortgage and intend to keep your property, you must pay it through the Chapter 13 plan.
+If you have fallen behind on your mortgage and intend to keep your property, you must pay it through the Chapter 13 plan as well.

-The remainder of your creditors, such as credit card companies, personal loan providers, and medical bill collectors, will receive payment ranging from 0% to 100%of what you owe them.
+The remainder of your creditors, such as credit card companies, personal loan providers, and medical bill collectors, will receive payments ranging from 0% to 100% of what you owe them.
 The percentage paid to unsecured creditors depends on your income and the assets you possess.

 This tool will help you make more informed decisions about which approach may be the most appropriate for your financial situation.